thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 - Select a template type from the drop-down list;
 - Next, select one or more delivery methods.
 In this example, let’s consider the Web delivery method.
 Click "Next";
 - Enter the subject and text of the message;
 - Optionally, you can display the icon in the notification and set its color.
-Also, you can use the action button in the notification.
-Click "Add".
+Also, you can use the action button in the notification;
+- Click "Add".

 {% include images-gallery.html imageCollection="notification-center-add-templates" %}

 #### General